Yashvant-Chhapwale-Course-Work/GitHub_Prompts/Git_Setup.md

     - `Quick Authentication`: Simplifies login and authentication with GitHub accounts.
     - `No Separate Git Installation Required`:
       - GitHub Desktop includes pre-configured Git installation, reducing setup complexity.
-      - Users can start using Git features through Command_Prompt / Powershell immediately after installing GitHub Desktop.
+      - Users can start using Git features through Command_Prompt / Powershell immediately after installing GitHub Desktop.<br>
+  - `Note:` It does not include `GitHub_CLI (gh)`.
+It requires `Separate Installation and Setup` to utilize its functionality.
 <br>

 ---